vylis/py_transcriber/readme.md

 # PY_TRANSCRIBER

-Record your voice, transcribe it, translate in another language and transform the translation into speech.
+Record your voice, transcribe it, translate it in another language and transform the translated text back into speech.

 ## Getting Started